Refrac/SimpleGemsAPI/README.md

 # API Usage
 Import the SimpleGemsAPI.jar into your project.
-Make sure you add PandorianGems to your depends or softdepends
+Make sure you add SimpleGems to your depends or softdepends
 ```YAML
 depend:
   - SimpleGems